lsaggu/type-translator-tutorial/README.md

 For more information about using Node.js see below:

 - [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs)
-- [Node.js on Heroku](https://devcenter.heroku.com/categories/nodejs) - This is how *type-recorder* got started
+- [Node.js on Heroku](https://devcenter.heroku.com/categories/nodejs) - This is how *type-recorder* and *type-translator* got started.
 - [Best Practices for Node.js Development (on Heroku)](https://devcenter.heroku.com/articles/node-best-practices)
 - [Node.js Routing](https://www.mydatahack.com/website-page-routing-with-node-js-express-and-ejs/)
 - [EJS and Node.JS tutorial](https://medium.com/@bhanushali.mahesh3/creating-a-simple-website-with-node-js-express-and-ejs-view-engine-856382a4578f)